 The produce in your bags comes from local growers including those from our Farm Start programme and Cropshare programmes; we strive to create distribution systems for fresh, seasonal and organic produce that allow growers to set fair prices.
 Produce is sourced as close to London as possible, and we directly support a number of small independent farms…

-An old council plant nursery blessed with a huge glasshouse, OrganicLea’s central growing site is 12 acres in size, with about 3 acres being used for productive market gardening.
+We’re based at Hawkwood Plant Nursery, an old council site blessed with a huge glasshouse.
+Our site is 12 acres in size, with about 3 acres being used for productive market gardening.
 The site runs as a volunteer and training site, with weekly volunteer days, certified courses, work placements and apprenticeship programmes.
 Our market garden specialises in mixed salad leaves, growing over 100 varieties of leaf and more than 40 kinds of edible flowers each year.
 We also grow a wide range of produce throughout the year for our Box Scheme and Farm Stall, including broad beans, french beans, heritage tomatoes, cucumbers, beetroot, garlic, rhubarb and apples.
 Come visit and see what we do at our Open Days.

 Grahame and Lizzie Hughes have been growing organically since 1982.
 In 1992 they began renting a greenhouse and some land at Walnut Tree farm in Bunwell, Norfolk.
 In the 1980s Grahame was selling to Supermarkets, but the 1990s recession lead him to seek other markets, becoming a founding member of Eostre Organics (Organic Farmers Co-op for East Anglia).
 Eostre found its own life span dwindling 6-8 years ago, so Grahame and his wife Lizzie picked up the reins and started a new incarnation of ‘Hughes Organics’, wholesaling produce from East Anglian Organic farmers to London box schemes alongside their own greenhouse-grown produce.
 These days Grahame and Lizzie have slowed their wholesale work down, but still supply some wonderrful glasshouse produce to us including tomatoes, cucumbers and salad leaves.